 The Robert Dana-Anhinga Prize for Poetry

-The Anhinga Prize for Poetry has been offered annually since 1983 for a manuscript of original poetry in English.
+The Robert Dana-Anhinga Prize for Poetry (formerly the Anhinga Prize for Poetry) has been offered annually since 1983 for a manuscript of original poetry in English.
 The competition is open to writers from all regions.
-The winner will receive $2000 and a reading tour of selected Florida colleges and universities, and the winning manuscript will be published by Anhinga Press.
+The winner receives $2000 and a reading tour of selected Florida colleges and universities, and the winning manuscript will be published by Anhinga Press.

-For more information about the contest and Anhinga Press, please visit our Web site at www.anhinga.org.
-Anhinga Press books are distributed by Small Press Distribution, carried by many independent bookstores, available on our website and online from Amazon and Barnes and Noble.
+Anhinga Press books are distributed by Small Press Distribution, carried by many independent bookstores, available on our website, and online from Amazon and Barnes and Noble.